turbot/steampipe-mod-net-insights/controls/docs/dns_soa.md

 Every domain must have an SOA record at the cutover point where the domain is delegated from its parent.
 A zone without an SOA record does not conform to the standard required by [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).

-This benchmark contains best practice checks for SOA DNS records.
+This benchmark contains best practices for SOA records.